Basic quasi-reductive root data and supergroups: Basic quasi-reductive root data for basic quasi-reductive supergroups

 \begin{definition} Let $\bbG$ be a quasi-reductive supergroup and $G=\bbG_\ev$, $Y=\bbG/\bbG_\ev$.
 Let $T$ be a maximal torus of $G$.
 We define, with an abuse of notation, the \textit{root system} of $\bbG$ as $\mathfrak{R}=\Phi(T) \cup \Gamma(D)$, where $\Phi(T)$ is the root system of $G$ and $\Gamma(D)$ is defined in (\ref{D-dec}).

 We shall write $\Phi$ and $\Gamma$ for short, whenever there is no danger of confusion. \end{definition}

-It is clear that $\mathfrak{R}$ shares some properties of root systems of simple Lie algebras; we are going to describe it more in details in the next sections, with some extra hypotheses.
+We will see that $\mathfrak{R}$ shares some properties of root systems of complex semi-simple Lie algebras; we are going to describe such properties more in details in the next sections, adding some extra hypotheses.